mathjax/MathJax/docs/html/_sources/installation.txt

     cd MathJax
     git pull origin

-to udpate your copy of MathJax to the current release version.
+to update your copy of MathJax to the current release version.
 If you keep MathJax updated in this way, you will be sure that you have the latest bug fixes and new features as they become available.